 On September 4, 2015, Donald Steinberg and Charles Larsen purchased 400,000,000 shares of restricted common stock and 10,000,000 shares of the Preferred Class A stock from the Company's President, Cornelia Volino, in exchange for \$105,000.00.
 On September 9, 2015, Donald Steinberg was appointed Chairman of the Board, Chief Executive Officer and Secretary of the Company.
 Mr. Larsen was appointed to the Board of Directors.
 The former officers and directors of the Company resigned concurrent with the new appointments.
 By virtue of Messrs.
 Steinberg and Larsen's stock purchase and appointment to the Company's Board of Directors, a purchase or sale of a significant amount of assets not in the ordinary course of business and a corresponding change of control occurred.
 The Company reported the change of control in its September 30, 2015 quarterly report filed with the OTC Markets.
-Thereafter, the Company of America, Inc. and trading symbol on December 1, 2015.
+Thereafter, the Company's business plans and operations changed to focus on cannabis and legalized hemp more fully discussed in this filing.
+The Company changed its name to Marijuana Company of America, Inc. and trading symbol on December 1, 2015.

 Marijuana Company of America Inc. and subsidiaries is a publicly listed company quoted on OTC Markets OTCQB Tier under the symbol "MCOA".
 We are based in Escondido, California.
 Our business develops, manufactures, markets and sells non-psychoactive industrial hemp, and hemp-derived consumer products containing cannabinoids (hereafter referred to as "CBD"), with a THC content of less than 0.03%.
 Our business includes the research and development of (1) varieties of various species of hemp; (2) beneficial uses of hemp and hemp derivatives; (3) indoor and outdoor cultivation methods for hemp; (4) technology used for cultivation and harvesting of different species of hemp, including but not limited to lighting, venting, irrigation, hydroponics, nutrients and soil; (5) different species of industrial hemp derived CBD, and the possible health benefits thereof; and, (6) new and improved methods of hemp CBD extraction omitting or eliminating the delta-9 THC molecule.
-As part of our hemp related business, we Brunswick, Canada.
+As part of our hemp related business, we entered into joint ventures to develop and grow, cultivate and harvest hemp in Scio, Oregon and are joint venture partners in a hemp research and development project in New Brunswick, Canada.